artis2021/CHROME-EXTENSIONS/README.md

 # CHROME-EXTENSIONS
-HEY THERE ! this is my first projects on chrome extensions.This project consists five interseting projects.these are the - 1-Hello world
+HEY THERE ! this is my first project on chrome extensions.This project consists five interseting extensions.these are the - 1-Hello world
 2-BUDGETMANAGER
 3-PAGEFONTSTYLE